-Membership in AMOC Section West also includes membership in the International AMOC.
+Membership in AMOC Section West is included with membership in the International AMOC.

 Each new member receives a welcome pack from the AMOC UK that comprises a copy of AM Quarterly and AM News, a leather AMOC key fob, a club lapel badge and a plastic windscreen badge.